We may earn a commission when you buy through links in our articles. Learn more.

 Squeezing

 In Dungeons and Dragons, all creatures can squeeze through gaps one size smaller than themselves.
-This means a Large creature can fit through a space big enough for a Medium creature, a Medium creature a Small one, and so on.
+This means a Large creature can fit through a space big enough for a Medium creature, a Medium creature through a Small space, and so on.

 While squeezing, a creature must spend an extra foot of movement for every foot they travel.
 They also have disadvantage on attack rolls and Dexterity saving throws, while attack rolls against them have advantage.